hershey101/hershey101.github.io/_posts/2016-09-05-Dear-Future-Wife.md

 Today, I will try to describe some of the things that I would like my future wife to know about me, as well as the contents of what I like to call, "The Marriage Manifesto".
-At a high level, this post is going to be split into the following sections (from here on, I will frequently change the tone of my writing as if I am talking directly to someone who could, potentially be my life-partner):
+At a high level, this post is going to be split into the following sections:

-* [__Who/Why__](#who/why): These sections describe the intended audience of this post, as well my reasoning behind writing it.
+* [__Who/Why__](#who/why): These sections describe the intended audience of this post, as well as my reasoning behind writing it.
+(Beyond this section, I will change the tone of my writing as if I am talking directly to someone who could potentially be my life-partner)
-* [__About Me__](#about-me): Here I will give a brief overview of who I am, while reading this section, ask yourself, is this the type of person who you can see yourself spending the rest of your life with.
+* [__About Me__](#about-me): Here I will give a brief overview of who I am.
+While reading this section, ask yourself, is this the type of person who you can see yourself spending the rest of your life with.
 * [__My Ideal Soul-mate__](#ideal-soul-mate): While I don't necessarily believe in soul-mates (and frankly this title sounds pretty cheesy), here I will outline the type of mate